polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-3-transfer-funds.md

 Now that we have all of our account balances displayed, let's get them moving.
 In this part, we will create a `Transfer` React component that will allow sending funds from the accounts for which we own the private key to any other account.
 We will have a "from" field, a "to" field, and a button to transfer.

+In this part we will use the [`api.tx`](https://polkadot.js.org/api/METHODS_EXTRINSICS.html) method to submit a transaction for the `balances` blockchain module.

 ## 3.1 Transfer funds

 Because you can only send funds from your own accounts, the "from" field will be a dropdown.
 The receiver of our funds can be any valid address though.